To be the Best Junior Hockey program in Canada

 The organization is always looking for new ways to advance the development of players.
 One of those ways is through our video coach Graham Pollock, who is constantly breaking down game video to review one-on-one or in a group setting.
 The Pistons also have a partnership with Snap Fitness, providing all the players with free gym access during the year.
 Along with that, the Pistons’ create and facilitate a team off ice training program.

-Our organization created and maintains a lengthy Billet Manuel that consists of our organizations rules and regulations in the requirements and expectations needed to host a Steinbach Pistons player.
-Janice Fender, our billet coordinator facilitates this manual and is diligent in seeking intention billet homes that are eager to have a player join their family.
+Our organization created and maintains a lengthy Billet Manual that consists of our organizations rules and regulations in the requirements and expectations needed to host a Steinbach Pistons player.
+Stacy Froese, our billet coordinator, facilitates this manual and is diligent in seeking intention billet homes that are eager to have a player join their family.

 PISTONS COMMUNITY EVENTS

-Another way the Pistons get engaged with the community is through team events like the Pistons Fire & Ice Banquet, Golf Tournament, Skills Competition, Kids Power Camp, ‘Hockey in the City’ Street Hockey Tournament and Steinbach’s annual ‘Summer in The City’.
+Another way the Pistons get engaged with the community is through team events such as the Pistons Fire & Ice Banquet, Golf Tournament, Meet the Pistons, Power Camp, ‘Hockey in the City’ Street Hockey Tournament and Steinbach’s annual ‘Summer in The City’ and Pioneer Days Parade.